 Another option is to cook just the grain in the slow cooker overnight or throughout the day on a low setting.
 Add 4 cups of water per cup of whole kernel grains.

-Making a batch of grain and then freezing leftovers is a great way to have them on-hand and ready to toss into salads or other dishes.
+Making a batch of grain and then freezing leftovers is a great way to have them on hand and ready to toss into salads or other dishes.

 Crock Pot Bulgur Chili is a delicious recipe that includes the wheat grain bulgur.
 Bulgur is one of my favorite grains.

-I like to make a big batch of bulgur and store in the freezer to use in recipes like tacos and spaghetti because bulgur adds a ground beef texture and soaks up flavors of the dish you are preparing.
+I like to make a big batch of bulgur and store it in the freezer to use in recipes like tacos and spaghetti because bulgur adds a ground beef texture and soaks up the flavors of the dish you are preparing.

 Shortcut cooking method